RooSoft/lnd_client/README.md

 - `/home/umbrel/umbrel/lnd/tls.cert` must be copied to `~/.lnd/umbrel.cert`
 - add `/home/umbrel/umbrel/lnd/data/chain/bitcoin/mainnet/readonly.macaroon` to the `~/.lnd`
-- look below for the SERVER environment variable that must be set when you run `iex -S mix`
+- look below for the NODE environment variable that must be set when you run `iex -S mix`

 ## How to use with IEx